vncg/react-admin/docs/Tutorial.md

 ## Using a Custom Home Page

-By default, react-admin displays the list page of the first resource as home page.
+By default, vn-kooch-react-admin displays the list page of the first resource as home page.
 If you want to display a custom component instead, pass it in the `dashboard` prop of the `<Admin>` component.

 ```jsx
 // in src/Dashboard.js